 This is where the MFRTA fits in.
 Damage inflicted on mitochondria may not be enough to kill them but is usually enough to disrupt their normal function.
 Dysfunctional mitochondria send incorrect messages, decrease ATP production, and produce more free radicals.
 Defective mitochondria replicate their own damaged DNA into new mitochondria, eventually displacing all well-performing mitochondria.
-Dysfunctional mitochondria are associated with many degenerative diseases.
-Out of control free radicals cause widespread tissue damage and put our body in a state of oxidative stress.
-Oxidative stress affects our skin, and can change our skin’s appearance and disturb wound healing, worsening skin scaring.
+Dysfunctional mitochondria are associated with many degenerative health conditions.
+Out of control free radicals can cause widespread tissue damage and put our body in a state of oxidative stress.
+Oxidative stress affects our skin, and can change our skin’s appearance and limit its ability to heal and regenerate.

 Studies show that long-lived animals have low rates of free radical production and possess mitochondrial and cellular membranes that are relatively resistant to free radical attack.
 These two factors can be explained by the MFRTA and not any other ageing theory.
 The MFRTA also explains why longevity varies so widely among different animal species.